How To Add Extra Information In Radio Buttons Choices Android

 On iOS and UWP, a RadioButton can display capricious content when the Content belongings is assigned a View:

-<StackLayout> <Label Text="What's your favorite animal?" /> <RadioButton> <RadioButton.Content> <Image Source="cat.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Image Source="dog.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Paradigm Source="elephant.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Image Source="monkey.png" /> </RadioButton.Content> </RadioButton> </StackLayout>
+<StackLayout> <Label Text="What's your favorite animal?" /> <RadioButton> <RadioButton.Content> <Image Source="cat.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Image Source="dog.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Paradigm Source="elephant.png" /> </RadioButton.Content> </RadioButton> <RadioButton> <RadioButton.Content> <Image Source="monkey.png" /> </RadioButton.Content> </RadioButton> </StackLayout> In this case, RadioButton objects are implicitly grouped inside the same parent container.
+This XAML results in the advent shown in the following screenshots:

 On Android, RadioButton objects will brandish a string-based representation of the View object that's been ready as content: